xandre-clementsmith/neural-architecture/5. Myelencephalon/Medulla Oblongata/Medullar Tegmentum/Nucleus Paragigantocellularis.md

-- Autonomic and environmental stimuli integration for utilization by [['Locus Coeruleus]]
+- Autonomic and environmental stimuli integration for utilization by [[4.
+Metencephalon/Pons/Pontine Tegmentum/Pontine Reticular Formation/Locus Coeruleus]]
 - Regulates homeostatic functions, such as blood pressure and cardiovascular reflexes, respiration. central chemosensitivity and pain

 ### Afferents